Letterbook/Letterbook/CODE_OF_CONDUCT.md

 ### Self Determination

-People should be able to make decisions for themselves.
-Communities should be able to make decisions for themselves.
-In order for that to happen, they need the information to understand that decision, as well as the ability to carry it out.
-Freedom and openness are necessary components of this, but we should also try to empower people to realize the potential that freedom creates.
+Individuals and communities should be able to make their own choices and have enough information to fully understand those choices.
+A decision is not a choice if it is coerced or unfair, and there is no decision at all if only one real choice is offered.
+Freedom and openness are necessary components of this, but people must be empowered to realize the potential that freedom creates.
+We must provide all information necessary to make an informed decision, and we must provide fair choices with real alternatives.

 ### Human Communication